longNguyen010203/longNguyen010203/README.md

 ## Hey, I'm Long Nguyen 👋

 I'm an Artificial Intelligence major in Vietnam, passionate about data engineering.
-I'm actively honing my skills, expanding my knowledge, and seeking work opportunities in this field, with a current focus on deepening my understanding of cloud technologies.
+I'm actively honing my skills, expanding my knowledge and seeking work opportunities in this field, with a current focus on deepening my understanding of cloud technologies.

 # 📦 Technologies